 Office responsible for the ordering and receipt of library materials other than serials and standing orders.
 Part of Library Resource and Metadata Services Department.

-Part of Harrison University Libraries serving The Hartt School and all music, dance, and theatre programs, located in the East Wing of the Gray Center.
+Part of Harrison Libraries serving The Hartt School and all music, dance, and theatre programs, located in the lower level of Harrison Libraries..
 Allen Library.